 The strangely-titled Can-Utility And The Coastliners is a typically overwrought and mysterious Gabriel number that again is not without its good moments, again in Collins's drumming.
 Horizons is a nice instrumental influence before we get to the big one.

 Supper’s Ready is a twenty-three minute prog behemoth that pounds out of my speakers with a huge oopmh, but, unfortunately, just doesn’t really do it for me.
 Yes, it has a titanic sound, is chock full of innovation, Phil Collins’ drums are precociously good, as is the bass and Peter Gabriel’s vocals are typically enigmatic but there is no moment in it when I am moved, excited or inspired.
 Sure, I can appreciate many parts of it, but I like my music to take me somewhere higher, emotionally, and I just cannot achieve a connection to this, however hard I try.
 That is not to say that it isn’t any good, because it clearly is a special creation, but I just wonder where are the bits when the listener’s heart just soars.
 No doubt there are many, many Genesis aficionados who will say “it’s the bit at seventeen minutes” or “it’s the keyboard swirl at nine and a half minutes”, and that’s great for them, but I just can’t get there.
 Sorry.
 Personally, I consider it the worst track on the album, much preferring the old "side one".
+As always, though, it seems, I gave it a few more listens and I found myself getting into it.

 Incidentally, I find it quite Beatles-esque in places, although maybe that’s just me.